difference between waveguide vs coaxial line vs microstrip line

 It is basically a hollow metal pipe either in rectangular form or circular form.
 Based on dimensions of the waveguide structure; it will allow RF frequencies in certain range and block RF frequencies of certain range.
 Refer waveguide basics tutorial for more.

-Coaxial line
+Coaxial cable line

 Microstrip line